-Fitting data with easyCore#
+Fitting data with easyscience

-The easyCore library is designed to enable model-dependent analysis, using a pure Python interface, and give access to a range of optimization algorithms.
+The easyscience library is designed to enable model-dependent analysis, using a pure Python interface, and give access to a range of optimization algorithms.
 It is possible to analyse any data for which there is a closed-form mathematical description (i.e., a mathematical model) with parameters to be refined.

-from easyCore import np
+import numpy as np

 np.random.seed(123)